-[7.11.]
+8.12.
 The impact of parking needs to be carefully considered within the Neighbourhood Plan to ensure there is sufficient parking to meet the needs of the local community and any future growth.
 This policy seeks to ensure that insufficient car parking does not lead to overspill onto neighbouring streets, unattractive street scenes and exacerbate highway safety issues.

-[TA4.1] Non-New residential development must take into consideration meet the following parking standards, adopted by the N&SDC, where appropriate:

-- A minimum of 1 off-streetcar parking space for 1-bedroom units - A minimum of 2 off-street car parking spaces per dwellings up to 4 bedrooms - A minimum of 3 off-street car parking spaces per dwelling of 5 bedrooms or more - A minimum of 1 visitor car parking space for every four dwellings proposed.

-TA4.1 Non-residential development must consider the following criteria in determining the acceptability of proposed-parking provided:
+- TA4.1 New residential development must meet the following parking standards, adopted by the N&SDC, where appropriate: - A minimum of 1 off-streetcar parking space for 1-bedroom units - A minimum of 2 off-street car parking spaces per dwellings up to 4 bedrooms - A minimum of 3 off-street car parking spaces per dwelling of 5 bedrooms or more - A minimum of 1 visitor car parking space for every four dwellings proposed. - TA4.2 Non-residential development must consider the following criteria in determining the acceptability of parking provided: - Accessibility - Type of development

-- Accessibility

-- Type of development

-- Availability of public transport

-- Number of visitors and local employees at peak times.

-[TA4.2] All new parking must be designed to ensure that it is in keeping with the local character of Southwell.
-A mixture of different types of parking will be fully supported providing it is kept within the confines of the site and does not overspill onto neighbouring streets.
-Standard Parking bays are to be 5.0 x 2.5m.
+- Availability of public transport - Number of visitors and local employees at peak times. - TA4.3 All new parking must be designed to ensure that it is in keeping with the local character of Southwell.
+A mixture of different types of parking will be fully supported providing it is kept within the confines of the site and does not overspill onto neighbouring streets. - TA4.4 Contributions will be sought from commercial and retail development to provide sufficient new parking provision in Southwell town centre, with an emphasis on free and affordable parking charges.
+Additionally, parking which enhances the local and visitor access to the shopping centre will be looked on favourably. - TA4.5 Standard Parking bays shall be 5.0 x 2.5 meters in size.